temptgithub/Data-Mining-SF-Housing/README.md

 # Data-Mining-SF-Housing
 Program finds the total number of housing demolitions in San Francisco btwn 2005-2018 and which neighborhood it is in with data trends.
-<em>The program is written in Javascript and utilizes Node.js, JSON.</em>
+<strong>The program is written in Javascript and utilizes Node.js, JSON.</strong>
 <br>
 Note: 70% of the work was in "cleaning up the dataset" so that it could be used.